 The candidate will study modern theories of supervision of instruction, their purpose, methods, and participants.
 Special emphasis on the role that both PK-8 and 7-12 teacher and administrator play in the process of supervision in an elementary, middle, or secondary school.

 EDUC 557 School Law [3]

-A survey of the principles and practices of school law and their effect on the PK-8 and 7-12 administrator and classroom teacher.
-Topics will include education as a state function, separation of church and state, discipline and corporal punishment, tort liability, contracts, and educator protection against lawsuits.
+A survey of the principles and practices of school law and their effect on the administrator and classroom teacher.